fhoedemakers/retroJam/README.md

 - **Board:** Adafruit Fruit Jam
 - **Controllers:** USB Dual SHock, Dual Sense, XInput (XBOX), NES controller, and Wii Classic Controller support

-Other boards will follow.
+Other boards may follow.
 PSRAM must be available for it to work.

 ## Structure